Deion Sanders: Media appearances and pop culture fame

-Sanders works at NFL Network as an analyst on a number of the network's shows.
-Prior to the Sunday night game, Sanders, alongside host Rich Eisen and Steve Mariucci, breaks down all the action from the afternoon games on NFL GameDay.
-At the conclusion of all the action on Sunday, Sanders, Mariucci, Michael Irvin and host Fran Charles recap the day's action with highlights, analysis and postgame interviews.
+Sanders worked at NFL Network as an analyst on a number of the network's shows.
+Prior to the Sunday night game, Sanders, alongside host Rich Eisen and Steve Mariucci, broke down all the action from the afternoon games on NFL GameDay.
+At the conclusion of all the action on Sunday, Sanders, Mariucci, Michael Irvin and host Fran Charles recapped the day's action with highlights, analysis and postgame interviews.
 For the 2010 season, Sanders joined Eisen, Mariucci and Marshall Faulk on the road for Thursday Night Kickoff presented by Lexus, NFL Network's two-hour pregame show leading into Thursday Night Football.
-The group broadcasts live from the stadium two hours prior to all eight live Thursday Night Football games and returns for the Sprint halftime show and Kay Jewelers postgame show.
-Sanders also has a segment called "Let's Go Primetime" on NFL Network.
+The group broadcast live from the stadium two hours prior to all eight live Thursday Night Football games and returned for the Sprint halftime show and Kay Jewelers postgame show.
+Sanders also had a segment called "Let's Go Primetime" on NFL Network.

 In 2008, Sanders and his wife starred in the reality show Deion & Pilar: Prime Time Love, centering on them and their five children living in the small town of Prosper, Texas.
-That same year, he appeared with his family on Celebrity Family Feud in the July 22, 2008, episode, competing against Bruce and Kris Jenner, Kim, Kourtney and Khloé Kardashian.
+That same year, he appeared with his family on Celebrity Family Feud in the July 22, 2008, episode, competing against Caitlyn and Kris Jenner, Kim, Kourtney and Khloé Kardashian.

 Sanders appeared as himself in the fourth season of The League, playing a prospective buyer of Andre's apartment.

 In 2014, Sanders was featured in an episode of Running Wild with Bear Grylls, where he and Grylls hiked in the desert of southern Utah for two days, rappelling down canyon walls and later climbing up a mesa.

 Sanders served as an alumni captain for Team Sanders in the 2014 Pro Bowl.
 He also re-joined CBS Sports as a studio analyst for Thursday games only.
-He still works for the NFL Network on Sundays.

 In 2015, he competed against singer Justin Bieber in an episode of Spike's Lip Sync Battle and won with performances of "Play That Funky Music" by Wild Cherry and "Like a Virgin" by Madonna.

 Sanders and his girlfriend Tracey Edmonds were featured together on an episode of Tiny House Nation that first aired on January 21, 2017.

 In 2018, Sanders appeared in disguise on Undercover Boss; he met with youth coaches and the less fortunate; it aired on CBS.

 Sanders is featured in the docuseries Coach Prime, which follows his career as a college football head coach.

+Sanders appeared on Hell's Kitchen when he and several Stand Together contributors had their dinner cooked by the Blue Team during charity night.